-At Five Books we have an extremely sceptical attitude to financial advisers and believe that with the right tools, people can learn how to invest for themselves.
-Taking on responsibility for your own investments eliminates management costs and buying and holding will keep down transaction costs.
+At Five Books we take a sceptical attitude to financial advisers, in line with academic research that, with a few notable exceptions, most professionals are unable to outsmart the market.
+With the right tools, people can take on responsibility for their own investments, eliminating management costs, while buying and holding will keep down transaction costs.

 We have interviewed a number of experts on how to get started.
-Burton Malkiel wrote the best-selling A Random Walk Down Wall Street, first published in 1973.
-He chooses his best books on investing and the economist John Kay makes Malkiel’s book the first choice of his best investing books for beginners.
-He also recommends The Snowball: Warren Buffet and the business of life by Alice Schroeder, as a good read for a beginner because Buffet has never tried to be a Wall Street insider and is the most successful investor in history.
+Burton Malkiel, who wrote the bestselling A Random Walk Down Wall Street, recommends his best books on investing.
+British economist John Kay makes Malkiel’s book the first choice of his best investing books for beginners.
+He also recommends The Snowball: Warren Buffet and the business of life by Alice Schroeder as a good read for a beginner.
+Buffet has never tried to be a Wall Street insider and is the most successful investor in history.
 The book also tells you what Buffet looks for when picking stocks.

 Marc Faber, the infamous investor known as “Dr Doom”, discusses books he considers indispensable for those interested in investment.
 He stresses the importance for investors to be historically aware, and holds that Irving Fisher is one of the best economists of the 20th century.